rackerlabs/design-system/_component_design/toast.md

 Ensure that toast supports the following behaviors:

- - **Placement, animations, and stacking**: Toasts display in the top right corner, 24px underneath the navigation bar.
-If more than one toast notifications are triggered at one time, they can stack 24px apart from each other vertically, with newer toasts coming in at the top.
+ - **Placement and stacking**: Place toasts in the top-right corner of the page, 24px beneath the navigation bar.
+If more than one toast notifications are triggered simultaneously, vertically stack them 24px apart, with newer toasts placed on top.
- - **Timing**: The toast fades into place over `400 ms`, sits in place for 8 seconds, and fades out over `400 ms`.
+ - **Animation and timing**: The toast fades into place over `400 ms`, remains in place for 8 seconds, and fades out over `400 ms`.
 If the user hovers over the toast while it is fading out, it immediately gains full opacity.
-Toasts will persist indefinitely on cursor hover.
-Upon cursor removal the toast persists for three more seconds then fades over the normal `400 ms`.
+Toasts persist indefinitely on cursor hover.
+When the cursor moves off the toast, the toast persists for three more seconds and then fades over the normal `400 ms`.

 {% endcolumn %}